BetterThanTomorrow/calva/README.md

 Yeah, it's the only way right now, hopefully the other team members are setting up sponsoring as well.

-These people are helping to keep Calva maintained and improved by sponsoring with their hard earned money.
+The following people are helping to keep Calva maintained and improved by sponsoring with their hard earned money.
 It is fantastic.
 Thank you!

 ### Calva Gold Sponsors